LaKo: Knowledge-driven Visual Question Answering via Late Knowledge-to-Text Injection: Experiments

-Firstly, we collect triples from the above four knowledge sources to constitute the original KG (more than 900K triples).
+\item\textbf{hasPart KB} \citep{DBLP:journals/corr/abs-2006-07510} collects $``has\_part"$ relationships between common objects such as <$dog$, $has\_part$, $whiskers$> or scientific ones like <$molecules$, $has\_part$, $atoms$>; \end{itemize} Firstly, we collect triples from the above four knowledge sources to constitute the original KG (more than 900K triples).
 In particular, in WebChild we filter the first 100K triples according to the normalized triple confidence score.
 The relations from Dbpedia are mainly $``category"$, and about 50k $``has\_part"$ triples are fetched form hasPart KB.
 Sevaral relations with a large number but low potential contribution (e.g., $``Synonym"$, $``Antonym"$) are removed.

 Next, we collect all of the symbolic entities from the dataset, including the words on questions, answers, generated image caption, and OCR recognition.
 Based on the distribution of \textbf{word frequency} (from high to low), we remove common stop words and keep those that may have impact on knowledge representation (e.g. $``can"$).
-The \cjy{remaining words} constitute the \textbf{VQA corpus} with their stem representation and we only keep those triples in KG whose heads and tails both contain stems in VQA corpus.
+The \cjy{remaining words} constitute the \textbf{VQA corpus} with their stem representation and we only retain those triples in KG whose heads and tails both contain stems in VQA corpus.

-In addition, we define those relations \cjy{that occur more than 10,000 times in our KG (e.g. $``related\_to"$) as the frequent relations. } \cjy{For the triples that have the same subjects and objects (e.g., <$person$, $related\_to$, $hand$> and <$person$, $has\_part$, $hand$>), we remove those triples associated with frequent relations}.
+In addition, we define those relations \cjy{that occur more than 10,000 times in our KG (e.g. $``related\_to"$) as the frequent relations. } \cjy{For the triples that have identical subjects and objects (e.g., <$person$, $related\_to$, $hand$> and <$person$, $has\_part$, $hand$>), we remove those triples associated with frequent relations}.
 For example, according to our statistics, $13836$, $2584$, $2533$, $2391$ triples are deleted, which separately contain the relation of $``related\_to"$, $``used\_for"$, $``at\_location"$, $``is\_a"$.
 Finally, we got \cjy{a KG with 300,559 triples, 96191 entities and 2198 relations.}